MTHFR Research

 NOTE: Research is conflicting on many topics.
 One paper will support an effect between X and Y while another paper will dispute the relationship.
 Study design and methods are critical to having accurate and reliable research outcomes.
 The papers below have not been fully evaluated by Dr Lynch on study design and methods.

-Section Aa: MTHFR and Recurrent Pregnancy Loss
+Section A: MTHFR and Recurrent Pregnancy Loss

 1. Recurrent Pregnancy Loss and Its Relation to Combined Parental Thrombophilic Gene Mutations

-Section A: MTHFR C677T Mutations
+Section A1: MTHFR C677T Mutations

 1. Hypertension in Homozygous C677T MTHFR Individuals: Reduction in Systolic and Diastolic Blood Pressure using Riboflavin